Ifejaye/alx-system_engineering-devops/0x00-shell_basics/README.md

 >- 12-file_type *displays the type of the file named iamafile located in the directory /tmp*
 >- 13-symbolic_link *creates a symbolic link to /bin/ls, named __ls__right from the working directory*
 >- 14-copy_html *copies all the HTML files from the current working directory to the parent of the working directory*
+>- 14-copy_html *copies all the HTML files from the current working directory to the parent of the working directory*
+>- 100-lets_move *moves all files beginning with an uppercase letter to the directory /tmp/u*
+>- 101-clean_emacs *deletes all files in the current working directory that end with the character ~*
+>- 102-tree *creates three directories welcome/, welcome/to/ and welcome/to/school in the current directory*
+>- 103-commas *displays all the files and directories of the current directory, separated by commas (,)*